 This is what the caramel and pecan mixture looks like when you drop spoonfuls onto the wax paper.
 (I just eyeball it).

-After the caramel/pecan mixture hardens (it will not be rock hard), melt the chocolate candy coating (I always use Candiquik) and dip to cover completely, letting the access drip back into the melted candy coating.
+Melt the chocolate candy coating according to the package directions.
+Dip to cover completely, letting the access drip back into the melted candy coating.
 Place on wax paper to harden completely.

 These are great for taking to Christmas parties.
 I usually make a batch of these and a batch of Puttin’ On The Ritz Cookies.